restful-ws/restful-ws.github.io/rest/understanding-rest.md

 - [Resource Identification](/rest/constraints/resource-identification): REST interactions are always in the context of an identified resource.
 - [Manipulation of Resources through Representation](/rest/constraints/representations): Resources are interacted with and manipulated by passing representations of the resource's current or intended state.
 - [Self-describing Messages](/rest/constraints/self-descriptive-messages): Each message must contain the information needed to understand the request.
-- [Hypermedia as the Engine of Application State](/rest/constraints/hypermedia): An application's state is driven through transitions that occur through hypermedia links.
+- [Hypermedia as the Engine of Application State](/rest/constraints/hypermedia): The application's state is driven through transitions that occur through hypermedia links.

 The ten constraints ensure that web clients and web services have appropriate separation of concerns,